-Kenn Kaufman is a writer, artist, photographer, lecturer, and lifelong student of birds and nature.
-As a teenager in the 1970s he hitch-hiked all over North America in pursuit of birds, an adventure later chronicled in his book Kingbird Highway, which has been designated as a “Classic” by the National Outdoor Book Awards.
-Later he spent several years as a professional tour leader, taking groups of naturalists to all seven continents.
-He has written a dozen books, including his own field guide series, Kaufman Field Guides, published by Houghton Mifflin Harcourt of Boston.
-The series now includes volumes on North American birds, butterflies, mammals, insects, advanced birding, the nature of New England, and the nature of the Midwest.
+Kenn Kaufman burst onto the birding scene as a teenager in the 1970s, hitch-hiking all over North America in pursuit of birds, an adventure later chronicled in his cult-classic book Kingbird Highway.
+After several years as a professional tour leader, taking groups to all seven continents, he transitioned to a career as a writer, editor, and illustrator.
+Most of his energy currently goes into book projects and painting bird portraits.
+He has written a dozen books, including seven titles in his own series, Kaufman Field Guides.
 His other books include Lives of North American Birds and Flights Against the Sunset.
-The latest is A Season on the Wind: Inside the world of spring migration, published in April 2019.
-Kenn is a field editor for Audubon magazine, a fellow of the American Ornithological Society, and the only person to have received the American Birding Association’s lifetime achievement award twice.
+The latest is A Season on the Wind: Inside the world of spring migration, published in 2019.
+Kenn is a field editor for Audubon, a Fellow of the American Ornithological Society, and the only person to have received the American Birding Association’s lifetime achievement award twice.